BuffaloWill/burpsuite-project-file-parser/README.md

 ## Search Response Headers using Regex

-Use the `--responseHeader=regex` flag.
+Use the `responseHeader=regex` flag.
 For example to search for any nginx or Servlet in response header:

 ```
 java -jar -Djava.awt.headless=true [PATH_TO burpsuite_pro.jar] --project-file=[PATH TO PROJECT FILE] responseHeader='.*(Servlet|nginx).*'